jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 witness the Mother Book on the day of His return.
 (TB TJ)

+FAIRNESS

+Tell, O ‘Alí, the loved ones of God that equity is the most fundamental among human virtues.
+The evaluation of all things must needs depend upon it.
+(G C)

+FAITH (as in, keeping of Faith)

+The essence of faith is fewness of words and abundance of deeds; he whose words exceed his deeds, know verily his death is better than his life.
+(TB AL)

 FEAR OF GOD

 ... that which guardeth and restraineth man both outwardly and